alirumane/albk/pages/about.md

 ---
 layout: page
 title: About
-description: 打码改变世界
+description: Change the world with electronics
-keywords: Zhuang Ma, 马壮
+keywords: Ali Rumane, Ali
 comments: true
-menu: 关于
+menu: About
 permalink: /about/
 ---